tenaciousLoki/Jungle-Speed/README.md

-This my Non Extended Assessment (NEA) project, a simplified version of the card game 'Jungle Speed'; based on reaction speed.
+This my A level Non Extended Assessment (NEA) project, a simplified version of the card game 'Jungle Speed'; primarily based on reaction speed.
+Documentation complete but elsewhere.